The Sex Shop Made Entirely Out Of Felt!

 Honestly, I am really eager to see the shop.
 The fact that she has spent the past six months working to create each item shows a huge dedication, and because it is so unusual people will come along just so they have something they can talk to their friends about down the pub.

 However, will it be a success?
 Will Sparrow’s show be enough to highlight Soho’s plight, or is it simply going to be forgotten in the months to come?
-Tell us what you think by leaving a comment in the box below, or you could visit the Escort England forum and join in the discussion there.
+Tell us what you think by leaving a comment in the box below.
 Is it all just a little too much, or is it actually not enough to highlight the problems that sex workers are facing in the UK?

 Since then she has gained a fine reputation with her blogs on sex advice, sexual health and amusing news stories from around the globe.
 She is also a campaigner for the rights of sex workers from all over the world.